Information for Graduate Students

 Remote learning will ensure that all graduate students will be able to pursue their education fully, regardless of their individual circumstances.
 While this approach may be new, we will continue to provide exceptional academic opportunities and close connections between faculty and students — the hallmarks of a Brandeis education.

 None of us knows what course the virus will take over the coming months.
-It is highly unlikely that we will see a return to “normal” by the spring as much as we might hope otherwise.
-We continue to take an incremental approach to our planning, and our decisions for the spring will be continuously guided by updates from state and federal health authorities.
+It is highly unlikely that we will see a return to “normal” as soon as we'd like.
+We continue to take an incremental approach to our planning, and our decisions are continuously guided by updates from state and federal health authorities.
 Despite all the unavoidable uncertainty, we are committed to ensuring that the instructional, research and engagement opportunities that our graduate students have come to expect remain as rich and robust as ever.